HallowedSpace/NationStates-Challenger/README.md

 # IMPORTANT PLEASE READ!
-This script does not conform to rules of NationStates and it will get you banned from the challenge mini-game if you use it I am not held responsible for your actions with this script, you are.
+This script does not conform to rules of NationStates and it will get you banned from the challenge mini-game if you use it

-Im not updating it so make it better yourself.
+I am not responsible for your actions with this script, you are.

 Also this makes requests through the frontend of the website by navigation and therefore is slow and should not be used.